rsalmond/world-maternity-leave-data/README.md

   * Malta pays 14 weeks at 100% and another 2 unpaid, displayed as 77.7%.
   * Paraguay pays 9 weeks at 50% and another 3 unpaid, displayed as 37.5%.
   * Rwanda pays 6 weeks at 100% and another 6 at 20%, displayed as 66.5% overall.
-  * Sri Lanka pays 12 weeks at 100%, and another 12 at 50%, displayed as 75% overall.
+  * Sri Lanka pays 12 weeks at 100% and another 12 at 50%, displayed as 75% overall.
   * Swaziland pays 2 weeks at 100% and the remaining 10 weeks are unpaid, displayed as 16.6% overall.
+  * Thailand pays 45 days at 100% and another 45 days at 50%, displayed as 83.3% overall.
   * United Kingdom pays 6 weeks at 90%, a flat rate for the next 32 weeks, and the remaining 14 weeks are unpaid.
 TODO: something

- * For numbers given in weeks days are computed as (weeks * 7), for those given in months days are computed as (months * 30).
+ * For source leave values given in weeks days are computed as (weeks * 7), for those given in months days are computed as (months * 30).
- * For simplicity we do not differentiate between "days", "calendar days" and "workdays" (included in UN data).
+ * For simplicity "days", "calendar days" and "workdays" (included in UN data) are all considered "days".
- * Thailand pays 90 days @ 100% (included) plus employers pay 45 days @ 50% up to 7500 baht (excluded).

 #Flat Rates:
  * Australia: rather than a percentage of salary it pays the national minimum wage (AUS $672.70 / week) for 18 weeks.
 (Maybe percentage could be computed against average wages?).